DorArlaki/admin-commands/Powershell Scripts/PowerShell_Scripts/Get-UserGroupMembers/README.md

 ## Overview

 The "Get-UserGroupMembers.ps1" PowerShell script is designed to `retrieve and store information about user group memberships in a specified domain`.
-It queries Active Directory to gather data on user accounts and the groups they belong to, and then exports this information to a CSV file.
+It queries Active Directory to gather data on user accounts and the groups they belong to, and then `exports this information to a CSV file`.
 This script is useful for administrators who need to manage and analyze user group memberships within their organization.

 ## Usage